ktlim/LDM-148/index.rst

 The LSST Data Management System (DMS) is a set of services employing a variety of software components running on computational and networking infrastructure that combine to deliver science data products to the observatory's users and support observatory operations.
-The DMS is constructed by the DM subsystem in the NSF MREFC project; in the Operations era, it is operated by a combination of the Data Processing and Products (DPP), Science Operations, and Observatory Operations departments.
+The DMS is constructed by the DM subsystem in the NSF MREFC project; in the Operations era, it is operated by a combination of the LSST Data Facility, Science Operations, and Observatory Operations departments.

-The DMS has components that execute in five main physical locations: the Summit Site including the main observatory and the Auxiliary Telescope buildings on Cerro Pachon, Chile; the Base Facility data center located at the Base Site in La Serena, Chile; the Archive Facility data center at the National Center for Supercomputing Applications (NCSA) in Urbana, Illinois, USA; and the Satellite Computing Facility at CC-IN2P3 in Lyon, France.
-The Base and Archive Facilities include both production computational environments (the Base Center and Archive Center, respectively) and also the US and Chilean Data Access Centers (DACs).
+The data products to be delivered are defined and described in the Data Products Definition Document (LSE-163).
+These are divided into three major categories or "Levels": Level 1 data products are generated on a nightly or daily cadence, Level 2 data products are generated on an (approximately) annual cadence, and Level 3 data products are generated, created, or imported by science users.
+Calibration products for the Level 1 data products are generated on a variety of cadences ranging from daily to annual; calibration products for the Level 2 data products are generated on an annual cadence as a prerequisite for the annual Data Release Production.
+Raw data acquired by Observatory systems (with the exception of some types of engineering data) is archived permanently by the DMS.

+Science data products are delivered through Data Access Centers (DACs), plus streams of near-realtime alerts and telescope pointing predictions.
 The DACs are composed of modest but significant computational, storage, networking, and other resources intended for use as a flexible, multi-tenant environment for professional astronomers with LSST data rights to retrieve, manipulate, and annotate LSST data products in order to perform scientific discovery and inquiry.

-The data products are defined and described in the Data Products Definition Document (LSE-163).
-These are divided into three major categories or "Levels": Level 1 data products are generated on a nightly or daily cadence, Level 2 data products are generated on an (approximately) annual cadence, and Level 3 data products are generated, created, or imported by users operating on LSST Data Access Center systems.
-Calibration products for the Level 1 data products are generated on a variety of cadences ranging from daily to annual; calibration products for the Level 2 data products are generated on an annual cadence as a prerequisite for the annual Data Release Production.
+The services that make up the DMS are in turn made up of software and underlying service components, instantiated in a particular configuration in a particular computing environment to perform a particular function.
+Some software components are specific to a service; others are general-purpose and reused across multiple services.
+Many services have only one instance in the production system; others have several, and all have additional instances in the development and integration environments for testing purposes.

+The DMS services can be considered to consist of three tiers of components.
+The top tier is science "applications" software that generates data products.
+This software is used to build "payloads" that perform particular data analysis and product generation tasks.
+It is also used by science users and staff to analyze the data products.
+The middle tier is "middleware" software components and services that execute the science application payloads and isolate them from their environment, including changes to underlying technologies.
+These components also provide data access for science users and staff.
+The bottom tier is "infrastructure": hardware, networking, and low-level software and services that provide a computing environment.

+The DMS computing environments reside in four main physical locations: the Summit Site including the main Observatory and Auxiliary Telescope buildings on Cerro Pachon, Chile; the Base Facility data center located at the Base Site in La Serena, Chile; the Archive Facility data center at the National Center for Supercomputing Applications (NCSA) in Urbana, Illinois, USA; and the Satellite Computing Facility at CC-IN2P3 in Lyon, France.
+These are linked by high-speed networks to allow rapid data movement.
+The Base and Archive Facilities include production computational environments (the Base Center and Archive Center, respectively) and also the US and Chilean Data Access Centers.

-Similarly, the DMS can be broken down into four main functional domains: a Level 1, near-realtime domain (L1) closely linked to the rest of the Observatory; a Level 2 domain (L2) organized around the annual Data Release Production; a Data Access Center domain (DAC) with associated science user support components; and an analysis and developer support domain (ADS) encompassing environments for observatory operations staff use for science verification, software development, system integration, and system testing.
+The DMS service instances can be broken down into four main functional domains: a Level 1, near-realtime domain (L1) closely linked to the rest of the Observatory; a Level 2 domain (L2) organized around the annual Data Release Production; a Data Access Center domain (DAC) with associated science user support components; and an analysis and developer support domain (ADS) encompassing environments that operations staff use for science verification, software development, system integration, and system testing.
-In addition, an infrastructure domain (Infra) hosts services supporting all of the other domains.
+In addition, an underlying infrastructure domain (Infra) hosts services supporting all of the other domains, including a common Data Backbone that provides data transport and archiving for all domains.
+These domains are distinguished by having different users, operations timescales, interfaces, and often components.

 The services that make up the DMS include (with the domains they are in noted):
  - Archiving services for the Camera and Auxiliary Telescope (L1)